Online Features

 Website design is not my focus, but I do it from time to time.
 Mostly it’s not my focus because my own preference in website design is for clean, simple, straightforward sites that are not hugely graphics- or interface-dependent: I want a website to make information readily available to me, not to give me an “experience,” in most cases anyway, so I’ve not attempted to master cutting-edge techniques.
 I do build some website elements in Flash, but otherwise I’m rather “old school”—I use Dreamweaver only to speed up some parts of website construction, often simply typing raw HTML code myself because I’m so used to doing it (my first website design was circa 1996).
 As with the other sub-pages of my portfolio, these are not all of my web/online designs…just the ones I felt were of specific interest here.

-The temporal relevance of websites being what it is, most of these sites are no longer “live;” therefore these examples aren’t actively linked anymore.
+The temporal relevance of websites being what it is, most of these sites are no longer “live;” therefore some examples aren’t actively linked anymore.

 ASLA Award Commemoration